brittanymorrisdesign/Homework-12/README.md

+# Homework 12
-# Unit 12 MySQL Homework: Employee Tracker
+MySQL: Employee Tracker

+# Objective
-Objective: Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
+Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
 In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

 Github Page: https://brittanymorrisdesign.github.io/Homework-12 </br>
 Live Demo: https://desolate-falls-84449.herokuapp.com/